Cognitive Science

 COMPSCI 61AThe Structure and Interpretation of Computer Programs3-4

-or ENGIN 7 Introduction to Computer Programming for Scientists and Engineers
+or ENGIN 7 Introduction to Computer Programming and Numerical Methods

 or COMPSCI C88C Computational Structures in Data Science